Ozone Disco fire

-The Ozone Disco fire in Quezon City, Philippines, broke out at 11:35 pm Philippine Standard Time on March 18, 1996, leaving at least 162 people dead.
+The Ozone Disco fire in Quezon City, Philippines, broke out on March 18, 1996, leaving at least 162 people dead.
 It is officially acknowledged as the worst fire in Philippine history, and among the 10 worst nightclub fires in the world.

 History

-Ozone Disco was a popular spot in Quezon City for students and young professionals in the mid-’90s.
-It was located near the 11th World Scout Jamboree Memorial Rotonda along Timog Avenue.
-It was opened in 1991 by Segio Orgaoow.
-Its building had previously housed a jazz club named "Birdland".
-The disco was operated by Westwood Entertainment Company, Inc.
+Ozone Disco was located near the 11th World Scout Jamboree Memorial Rotonda along Timog Avenue.
+Prior to opening in 1991, the site housed a jazz club owned by Sergio Orgaoow called "Birdland" which operated from 1978 until 1990.
+Orgaoow later sold the building and lot to owner and president of Westwood Entertainment Company, Inc., Hermilo Ocampo.

+The Ocampos then converted the site to a discotheque, capitalizing on the popularity of electronic music in the Philippines; they made refurbishments to the building and added mezzanines.
+Ozone Disco officially opened in 1991 and became a popular spot in Quezon City for students and young professionals in the mid-'90s.

 Incident

 The fire broke out just before midnight on March 18, 1996.
-At the time of the fire, it was estimated that there were around 350 patrons and 40 club employees inside Ozone Disco, though it had been approved for occupancy for only 35 people.
-Most of the club guests were high school and college students attending graduation or end-of-the-school-year celebrations.
+At the time of the incident, there were an estimated 350 patrons and 40 club employees inside Ozone Disco, despite the venue having a capacity of only 35 people.
+The majority of the club guests were high school and college students attending graduation or end-of-the-school-year celebrations.
 Survivors reported seeing sparks flying inside the disc jockey's booth shortly before midnight, followed by smoke which they thought was part of the DJ's party plan.
 Another survivor added that after about 15 seconds of smoke, the electrical systems of the disco shut down; flames quickly became visible.
+The DJ, another survivor, recalled the microphone died as he was about to warn everyone about the fire.

 Many of the bodies were discovered along the corridor leading to the only exit, piled up waist-high.
-Quezon City officials were quoted as saying that the club's emergency exit was blocked by a new building next door, and that there was no proper fire exit installed.
-It was also reported that the exit had been locked from the outside by the club's security guards, who had thought that a riot had taken place.
+Through initial investigations, it was determined that no proper fire exit was installed; Quezon City officials were quoted as saying that the club's only known emergency exit was blocked by a new building next door, which journalists stated that the aforementioned emergency exit only led to the female restroom of an adjoining establishment.
+It was also reported that the club's security bouncers locked the main entrance from the outside, believing a riot had erupted.

 Casualties

 The final death count was reported as between 160 and 162 people, the latter being the figure cited by the trial court that heard the ensuing criminal case.
 In addition, at least 95 people were injured.
-The death toll was one of the worst ever for a nightclub fire, though it was subsequently surpassed by the República Cromañón nightclub fire.
+The death toll was one of the worst ever for a nightclub fire, though it was subsequently surpassed by the República Cromanñón nightclub fire.